📋 In this article

 Avoid

-- Sharp objects (scissors, knives) — considered inauspicious
+- Sharp objects — considered inauspicious

 - Black or white wrapping — associated with mourning in many communities